Characterization of expansive polynomials by special determinants: Bounds on the expansivity gap

-However, we can improve the bound by a factor of two, noticing the symmetry of the determinant: reversing the coefficient sequence $a_0, a_1, \ldots, a_n$ does not change the value except for the sign, so any $\prod a_i$ term in the expansion has a pair $\prod a_{n-i}$ (maybe itself) with probably different sign.
-This means, according to the definition of the $D$-polynomials (Definition~\ref{def:d-poly}), that in $F(x)$, the coefficients of $x^j$ and $x^{N-j}$ have the same number of $\prod a_i$ terms, so we can pair them up to get a better bound:
+However, we can improve the bound by a factor of two, noticing the symmetry of the determinant: reversing the coefficient sequence $a_0, a_1, \ldots, a_n$ does not change the value except possibly the sign, so any $\prod a_i$ term in the expansion has a pair $\prod a_{n-i}$ (maybe itself) with probably different sign.
+This means, according to the definition of the $D$-polynomials (Definition~\ref{def:d-poly}), that $A_l$ and $A_{n-l}$ have the same number of $\prod a_i$ terms, i.e.\ $T_n^{(l)} = T_n^{(N-l)}$, so we can pair them up to get a better bound:

 We can use this to calculate:

 By using (\ref{powers-aux}), we get:

 and we can finish the proof as usual by using (\ref{sqrt-aux}). \end{proof}